 What Are The Effects Of Trump To Privatize Fannie Mae And Freddie Mac

 The majority of mortgage professionals and experts welcome the privatization of Fannie Mae and Freddie Mac and its release from conservatorship.
-Leading economist and housing analysts agree the government to postpone the privatization until policy reforms have taken placed and mastered.
+Leading economists and housing analysts agree the government postpone the privatization until policy reforms have taken place and mastered.

 Mike Gracz, the National Sales Manager at Gustan Cho Associates said the following: